Gain and Retain Clients Without Poisoning People or the Planet

 Parabens

 Parabens like butylparaben, propylparaben, isobutylparaben, isopropylparaben and any other ingredients ending in -paraben mimic estrogen and can act as hormone disruptors.
 They’re linked to an increased risk of breast cancer and malignant melanoma.
-In men, theyre claimed to reduce sperm production and testosterone levels.
+In men, they’re claimed to reduce sperm production and testosterone levels.
 Not good.

 Tingly Ingredients